umccr/google_lims/docs/a_z_setting_up_bcbio_run.md

 **Log into Gadi.**

-Change into the new project directory created in the last step:
+Change into the new project directory created in the last step and copy over the relevant configuration file:

-`cp /g/data3/gx8/projects/std_workflow/scripts/config_bcbio.sh .`
+* for WGS `cp /g/data3/gx8/projects/std_workflow/scripts/config_bcbio.sh .`

-For WTS samples, `cp /g/data3/gx8/projects/std_workflow/scripts/config_bcbio_wts.sh .`
+* for WTS `cp /g/data3/gx8/projects/std_workflow/scripts/config_bcbio_wts.sh .`

-Replace the `PROJECTNAME` placeholder in this file with the current project.
+The `scripts` folder has additional drivers that can be used as needed, e.g., for exome or UMI runs.
+Replace the `PROJECTNAME` placeholder in the copied config script with the current project, then run it.

 `sh config_bcbio.sh` or for WTS samples `sh config_bcbio_wts.sh`

 This will set up the folder structure, merge input files (in the case of top-ups) and create run scripts which can be submitted with:

-`find ./2019* -name run.sh -and -not -path "*/data/*" -execdir qsub {} \;`
+`find ./2020* -name run.sh -and -not -path "*/data/*" -execdir qsub {} \;`

 The output can be monitored with:

-`watch -d -n 300 'find 2019*/ -maxdepth 4 -name bcbio-nextgen-debug.log -path "*/log/*" -and -not -path "*/data/*" -and -not -path "*/bcbiotx/*" 2>/dev/null | xargs tail -n 2'`
+`watch -d -n 300 'find 2020*/ -maxdepth 4 -name bcbio-nextgen-debug.log -path "*/log/*" -and -not -path "*/data/*" -and -not -path "*/bcbiotx/*" 2>/dev/null | xargs tail -n 2'`

-After bcbio finishes the results are post-processed with `umccrise` which follows the same configuration approach with the `config_umccrise.sh` script.
-Copy it to the project directory:

-`cp /g/data3/gx8/projects/std_workflow/scripts/config_umccrise.sh .`

-change PROJECTNAME and run it, then follow the progress with:

-`watch -d -n 300 'find 2019*/ -maxdepth 5 -name *snakemake*.log -path "*/umccrised/*" 2>/dev/null | xargs tail -n 2'`

 ## Organise results & upload to S3

-Note: This script is for organizing WGS sample results.

-At the end of the run organise data into one place via `organize_results.sh`:
+After the runs finish successfully (a few hours for WTS, about 24-30h for WGS) data can be moved to AWS S3.
+Start by organizing results into the required folder structure by copying a helper script into the project directory:

-`cp /g/data3/gx8/projects/std_workflow/scripts/organize_results.sh .`
+`cp /g/data3/gx8/projects/std_workflow/scripts/organize_s3.sh .`

-(Confirm the script is pointing at the correct directory).
-Reports for Trello end up in `reports`, the data for S3 in `sync`.
-(Make sure you have followed the directions [in the wiki](https://github.com/umccr/wiki/blob/master/computing/cloud/aws.md) for setting up your AWS credentials).
-Start an interactive job (`qsub -I -P gx8 -q copyq -l walltime=12:00:00,ncpus=1,wd,mem=32G,jobfs=100GB`), authenticate (`ssoaws`).
-You will need to assume the `fastq_data_uploader` role.
-If you **do not** have access to this role, talk to Florian.
+Again, adjust `PROJECT` in the first line of the script and run it; results should end up in an `s3` directory.
+Now data can be moved to S3.
+Start an interactive job (`qsub -I -P gx8 -q copyq -l walltime=12:00:00,ncpus=1,wd,mem=32G,jobfs=100GB`) and authenticate (`aws sso login --profile prod`).
+Add another helper script to the project folder:
-Then run:

-`aws s3 sync --no-progress --dryrun . s3://umccr-primary-data-prod/PROJECT/`

-... to upload all relevant data to the S3 results bucket.

-Move the information from the reports folder to Trello, by copying this data locally and then uploading.

-`rsync -aP --include="*/" --include '*html' --exclude '*' --append-verify -L yourUserName@r-dm.nci.org.au:/g/data3/gx8/projects/PROJECT/reports/ .`

-(NOTE - Only Oliver can upload files larger than 10MB to Trello).
+* for WGS `cp /g/data3/gx8/projects/std_workflow/scripts/upload_s3.sh .`
+* for WTS `cp /g/data3/gx8/projects/std_workflow/scripts/upload_s3_wts.sh .`

+As per usual change the `PROJECT` name in the first script line, then run the script.
+It should iterate over project folders and samples in S3, upload them to AWS, then kick off `umccrise` in the case of WGS samples.
+The `#biobots` channel on Slack tracks the `umccrise` progress.

+After all of this completes successfully there's some housekeeping to do:

-- Update the S3 locations in the Google LIMs.
+* Update the S3 `Results` locations in the Google LIMs.

-- Wipe the project folders from Raijin.
+* Wipe the project folders from Gadi
+* Let Wing-Yee know that the run completed (e.g., in Slack's `#medical-genomics` channel)